Vedantha-V-V/roadmap-projects/README.md

 # Roadmap.sh Learning Projects

 Welcome!
 This repository is a personal learning journal where I’m building hands-on projects while following the [roadmap.sh](https://roadmap.sh) guides.
-The goal is to learn by doing — applying each concept through code and gradually building a strong foundation across the **Frontend**, **Backend**, and eventually **Fullstack** paths.
+The goal is to learn by doing — applying each concept through code and gradually building a strong foundation across the **Frontend** and **Backend** paths.

 ---